Update June 28, 2019: Added an update on the equity crowdfunding scene of 2019 below. Enjoy!

 - ECF platforms act as your Investment Advisor – as there is someone to help you through the process.

-- Crowdfunding is not for every business – the benefits of crowdfunding may not apply to B2B businesses, for example.
+- Equity crowdfunding is not for every business – the benefits of crowdfunding may not apply to B2B businesses, for example.

 - Compliance requirements – be prepared to report to your investors, hold annual general meetings and administrative work along with that.